baklai/helpdesk-api/README.md

 ## Serve static

-- `public` - Directory with static resource
+- `client` - Directory with static site

+After starting the API you can open client app in your browser by base route path

+## Swagger documentation

+After starting the API you can open Swagger documentation in your browser by `/api/v1` route path

 ## Running the app